-When you create your TrueView in-search or in-display ad, you'll see a number of video stills or "thumbnail images" to choose from.
+When you create your TrueView in-display ad, you'll see a number of video stills or "thumbnail images" to choose from.
 These stills are the first thing YouTube users see before they click on your promotion.
 Choose the video still that highlights your content best.
 You can also try to match this image to the content in your promotional text or keywords.

 For example, if your video features someone surfing, choose the video still that actually has this moment captured.
 When you create your promotional text and choose your keywords, you should mention surfing.
 That way, you'll have a well-packaged promotion that makes sense to anyone who searches for surfing-related videos, sees your corresponding promotion, and clicks on it to watch your surfing video.

 - Update your content: It's important to keep your content fresh so people will keep coming back, especially if you're promoting a YouTube channel.